 Top 3 Fundraising Apps to Raise Funds for Startup

 This platform offers fundraising, text-to-give, and peer-to-peer fundraising solutions for progressive nonprofits.
-Again, this platform is seriously free, the organization charges ZERO fees because they are funded by the Soros Foundation, the only costs are those that come from Credit Card processors.
+Again, this platform is seriously free.
+The organization charges ZERO fees.
+They are funded by the Soros Foundation, the only costs are those that come from Credit Card processors.
 GiveLively allows organizations to collect donations from text (SMS) messages.
 So far, they’ve helped over 4,000 nonprofits raise money at $0 charge to their members.

 Double Good fundraising, is a fast simple way to run a 4-day popcorn fundraiser through their very popular app.
-The app allows a nonprofit’s supporters to sell amazing popcorn to their friends with half of every purchase going to the nonprofit.
+The app allows a nonprofit’s supporters to sell amazing popcorn to their friends and every purchase goes to the nonprofit.

 One Today by Google

 One Today by Google is a fundraising app that shows the impact of just one daily donation of $1.
 For each donation, users receive photos, short stories, and explanations of how their dollars are affecting change globally.

 What to do Next After Getting An App Investor

 Before starting any startup, you need to plan exactly what they will do with that money.
 Let’s explore some areas where startups might spend their investment after getting an app investor.

 - Hiring – this is the place where most of the startups spend their investment.
 Hiring is very crucial for any startup as it helps businesses to grow.
 With the growth of a company, more people will be required to handle different areas of a business.
 You might require specialists to handle certain tasks sometimes.

 - Expanding – with more employees, there would be a need for a larger space to fit everyone.
 This would require moving to a new place or buying more desks in a working space.